Justice Department Charges Chinese Hackers In Bid To Curtail Cyber-Theft

 The scale of the alleged cyber-theft is huge, from the banking and finance world to medical equipment to oil and gas exploration to aviation and space to the maritime industry.

-"We want China to stop its illegal cyber activities," said Deputy Attorney General Rod Rosenstein in announcing the charges.
+"We want China to cease its illegal cyber activities," said Deputy Attorney General Rod Rosenstein in announcing the charges.

 He urged Beijing to abide by international commitments it has made not to use cyber-attacks to steal secrets.
 And the United States isn't the only country harmed, Rosenstein said; a dozen countries were hurt by the cyber-theft detailed in the charges unveiled on Thursday.